PaoloCanofari/Seeweb-IoT-Demo-project/AstarteIoTForDummies.md

 ###### NOTICE:
 Due to how triggers work, it is fundamental to install the trigger before a device connects.
 Doing otherwise will cause the trigger to kick in at a later time, and as such no events will be streamed for a while.

+### Get data from Astarte

+To retrieve data from your astarte Realm, make a HTTP GET request at the following URL with Postman, authenticating with `AppEngine` token:

+`<realm name>.api.<your astarte domain>/v1/<realm name>/devices/<your deviceid>/interfaces/<interfaceName>/<DataPath>`

+Astarte will answer with a JSON document containig all registered data on provided device's interface.

 ## Getting ready to code Astarte client for straming data